GretiCani/non-blocking-state-machine/README.md

 Interested readers can run the included Apache JMeter [test plan](https://github.com/mapteb/non-blocking-state-machine/tree/master/src/test/jmeter) to test for multiple simultaneous users placing orders and paying for the orders.

+### Also See

+The technique use in this Java project can be easily adapted to front-end JavaScript UI applications.
+Here is an [example](https://github.com/mapteb/todomvc-revisited) for the TodoMVC UI application.

 ### More Info

 More info about this project is also available at:  [dzone](https://dzone.com/articles/drafta-non-blocking-state-machine)